What is Itchy and Smelly?

 An untreated wound, bite or laceration can become infected.
 The infected area may develop an abscess and pus.
 The skin will have a foul odor.

 The smelly odor may be coming from your dog’s ears.
 A bacterial or yeast infection in your dog’s ears will cause a bad smell, itchiness and excess ear wax.
-Dogs with pendulous ears are most predisposed to get ear infections.
+Dogs with pendulous ears are most predisposed to get ear infections due to the lack of ventilation.

 A dog that is itchy and smelly should be seen by a veterinarian.
 Your dog is probably very uncomfortable and may be in pain.
 Let the veterinarian know if you have observed symptoms besides the scratching and odor.
 Additionally, let the doctor know if your dog has had any recent lacerations, bites or wounds.

 The veterinarian will treat skin infections with oral and topical antibiotics.
 Seborrhea is typically managed with anti-seborrheic shampoo, omega-3 supplements, retinoids and oral cyclosporine.
-Ear infections are usually treated with oral antibiotic and medicated ear drops.
+Ear infections are usually treated with oral anti-inflammatories and medicated ear drops.
+Ears should be cleaned out before therapy is started.

-The veterinarian may suggest that your dog be shaved and bathed with a medicated shampoo and f the patient’s skin is irritated he may recommend a skin ointment.
+The veterinarian may suggest that your dog be shaved in the region of a local infection and bathed with a medicated shampoo.
 Most patients being treated will need to wear an Elizabethan collar (cone).
 The cone will help prevent him from further scratching or biting at his skin.

 The treatment cost to cure an itchy and smelly dog will depend on the veterinarian’s diagnosis and how severe the skin irritation is.
 Treating seborrhea can range from $200 to $800.
 Skin infections due to allergies may cost $600 to treat.
 The expense to cure an ear infection may be $300.